Relief of Genoa: French threat

 The number of galleys of the Genoese republic were increased from eight to ten, and the republic was defended by around 11,000 soldiers consisting of German mercenaries and men raised within the walls of the republic.
 By February the invaders were within sight of the city and began to occupy the western riviera.
 In March Genoa was attacked by the combined army and the French fleet threatened to cut communications with Spain, capturing three Genoese ships carrying nearly 650,000 pieces of eight.

 Map of Genoa printed by Francesco Maria Accinelli, 18th century.

 Troops Embarking on a Galley in the Port of Genoa, engraving by Cornelis de Wael circa 1630.

 Yet while the strategic importance of the city and port of Genoa to the Spanish military system ensured that an attack would certainly succeed in drawing off Spanish troops, it presented France with military difficulties that were as considerable as those of the Valtelline theatre.
 Above all, Spanish naval superiority would make an effective seaward blockade of Genoa impossible, and greatly reduce the likelihood of success if the siege proved to be lengthy.
 Moreover, an attack on a third party, albeit a firm ally of Spain, was hard to reconcile with the rhetoric of liberating the peninsula from the yoke of Habsburg servitude; other secondary powers such as Mantua, Modena, Parma and especially France's habitual ally, Venice, drew the obvious conclusion and declined to join the Franco-Savoyard initiative.

 Despite these dangers the Duke de Lesdigueres and constable of France, moved down through Piedmont to blockade Genoa with an army of 23,000 men, one third of whom were French.

 At first, Richelieu sought to present the military situation to the king in the most optimistic light, maintaining in May 1625 that:

 Now all things conspire to cast off the pride of Spain.

 Yet even this mémoire could not avoid reference to the growing concern that Spain might widen the conflict by an attack from Flanders of up from Spain itself.

 Genoa entrusted the command of his army to the Carlo Doria, Duke of Tursi and his general field master Giovanni Gerolamo Doria, while the Marquis of Santa Cruz was ordered to relieve the city.
-Spanish infantry from Naples embarked, carrying a total of 4,000 soldiers among whom 2,000 were elite infantry tercios viejos from the Army of Flanders.
+Spanish infantry from Naples embarked, including 2,000 veteran troops from Holland.
 Santa Cruz reached Genoa and was received with great joy by the decayed spirits of the citizens.
 Soon the tenacity and experience of the Tercios under the Duke of Feria obtained good results and the French army began to retreat, as they were besieged by two fronts and the situation was becoming unsustainable.
 After a month the Franco-Savoian retreated and the Spanish was able to capture the city, so very important for their economy.
 Santa Cruz also counter-attacked by sea, destroying three French warships at the Hyeres islands.